v-melnikov/nested-dichotomies/README.md

 ### Class-balanced nested dichotomies (CBND)

-The CBND heuristic proposed by Dong et al. [4] is another top-down approach, mainly aiming at creating NDs with a balanced tree structure.
+The CBND heuristic proposed by Dong et al. [4] is a top-down approach, mainly aiming at creating NDs with a balanced tree structure.

 ### Nested dichotomies based on clustering (NDC)